carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 ```
 {: .language-python}

-The first line calculates the bytes of memory required for a single `float64`
+The first line calculates the bytes of memory required for a single
-value using the `dtype`function.
+64-bit floating point number using the `dtype` function.
 The second line estimates the total amount of memory required to store three
 variables containing `n_samples` `float64` values, converting the value into
 units of [gibibytes](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units).
-The third line prints both the estimate of &#960; and the estimated amount of
+The third line prints both the estimate of π and the estimated amount of
 memory used by the script.

 The updated Python script is: